Guga2111/kanbam-java/README.md

 ```

 ## Database
-Currently, the application is **not** connected to a database.
-This functionality is planned for future versions.
+Currently, the application have a container with docker to run the mySQL with a script in pure java to run automatically.

 ## Security
 **Spring Security** has **not** been implemented yet, but there are plans to add authentication and authorization in future versions.

 ## Main Endpoints
+- `GET /task/{id}` - Returns a task.
 - `GET /tasks` - Returns all tasks.
-- `POST /tasks` - Adds a new task.
+- `POST /tasks{courseId}` - Adds a new task.
+- `PUT /tasks/{id}` - Updates a task.
+- `DELETE /tasks{id}` - Deletes a task.
+#Same Endpoints for board and user, changing the id used.
 ---
 Still under development! 🚀